-The Executive Team, in addition to the chancellor, includes the two college presidents; two college vice presidents for Learning and Student Success; vice president for Equity, Innovation, and Engagement; Vice President for Administrative Services; vice president for Human Resources; vice president for Workforce, Economic and Professional Development; vice president for Strategic Advancement; chief information officer; and director for Marketing and Communications.
+The Executive Team, in addition to the chancellor, includes two college presidents; two college vice presidents for learning and student success; vice president for equity, innovation, and engagement; vice president for administrative services; vice president for human resources; vice president for workforce, economic and professional development; vice president for strategic advancement; chief information officer; and director for marketing and communications.
 Members' responsibilities are detailed in job descriptions.
+Executive Team members do not serve as ex officio members on the Pierce College Board of Trustees.

 As evidenced in our organization chart, the Executive Team members represent and lead major units of the district.
 The Executive Team generally meets weekly, or as needed, to plan, organize and manage the affairs of the district and assess its achievements and effectiveness.
 They engage in regular planning and assessment activities specific to their functional area.
+We have experienced changes within our executive team leadership since our mid-cycle report.
+In 2021 Dr. Ilder Betancourt Lopez, Ms. Sylvia James, and Mr. Andrew Glass joined the executive team as the vice president for learning and student success at Fort Steilacoom, the vice president for administrative services and finance and chief information officer, respectively.